wikarekare/routeros-isp-modem/README.md

 ## RouterOS 7.19 RB960 Reset configuration.

 Reset the router by holding down the `Reset` button while plugging in the power and wait for the `USR` LED to flash, then stop flashing.
-The router will get a `DHCP` address, available on all ports, which are all now on `bridgeLocal`
+The router will get a `DHCP` address, available on all ports, which are all now on `bridgeLocal`.

 ```
 /interface bridge
 add admin-mac=XX:XX:XX:XX:XX:XX auto-mac=no comment=defconf name=bridgeLocal